Manila & Near Manila Day Tours

 How much time should I spend in Manila?

 If you’re planning to explore just Manila, which is different from the Metro Manila region, a Manila day trip or two is enough.
 For the rest of the cities in Metro Manila, you’ll probably need multiple day trips from Manila, considering the time you’ll be stuck in traffic.
-There are plenty of Manila hotels with travel promos that you can check into if you’re staying for more than a day.
+There are plenty of Manila hotels that you can check into if you’re staying for more than a day.

 How long do Manila tours typically last?